Skip to main content

 💪 Nutrient Powerhouse

-Indian cow dung is naturally rich in:
+Indian cow dung is rich in essential nutrients, including:

-• Beneficial microbes that enrich soil biology
+• Beneficial Microbes: These enrich soil biology and improve soil structure.

 🌿 Organic Farming on the Rise